 Q: Where is the Wheeling Township Cemetery?

 A: The Wheeling Township Cemetery is located on the north side of Euclid Avenue west of Rand Road in Arlington Heights.
 A number of tombstones date back to the early 1800's.
 Burial sites are available for $500.00 each to Township residents, or immediate family members of Township residents, or immediate family members of those already buried there.
-Three Township-appointed Trustees - John Glueckert Jr., Jon Kolssak, and Anthony Camacho - are responsible for overseeing the upkeep and maintenance of the four-acre Cemetery, which is funded by the Township.
+Three Township-appointed Trustees - John Glueckert Jr., Jon Kolssak, and Philip Flores Jr. - are responsible for overseeing the upkeep and maintenance of the four-acre Cemetery, which is funded by the Township.

 Q: What about the Food Pantry?

 A: Wheeling Township's General Assistance Department operates a Food Pantry, and Emergency Fund to help needy residents facing hardship.
 Donations are received daily from 9:00 AM to 4:00 PM.
 Contact the GA (General Assistance) Department prior to making donations or for further information on using these programs.